-CBT is a systemic approach to help people to feel better, whether this means waking up without depression, managing to go out of the house without experiencing crippling anxiety, or performing effectively in a stressful situation.
-This is achieved through exploration and experimentation with regard to thoughts, body sensations and behaviour.
+CBT is a systemic approach to help people to feel better, whether this means waking up without depression, managing to leave the house without experiencing crippling anxiety, or performing effectively in a stressful situation.
+This is achieved through exploration of thinking and behavioral experimentation.

-This leads to another key aspect of the CBT approach, in that the behavioural side is based largely on experiments.
-These are put together by client and therapist during the session, and then often completed by the client in their own time.
-These can take place during sessions if both client and therapist think this to be beneficial.
-These ‘ experiments’ might range from finding out how others feel about certain situations, to actually experiencing something, and then noting associated thoughts, behaviours, body sensations and feelings.
-Clients are encouraged to discuss findings with the therapist at the beginning of a session, whether the task has been completed in full or in part.
+A key feature of the CBT approach is the behavioural aspect which is based largely on experiments.
+We design these during sessions in order to test thoughts and assumptions you have about yourself, the world, and others.
+These can take place during sessions or more commonly in the real world.
+Experiments might range from finding out how others feel about certain situations, to experiencing something, and then noting associated thoughts, behaviours, body sensations and feelings.
+We will then discuss our findings at the beginning of a session, whether the task has been completed in full or in part.

-This systemic CBT approach leads to development of skills where any environment or situation can be approached by a client in a flexible and calm way, so that they gain optimum satisfaction from whatever lifestyle they choose.
-The tools and strategies gained during the CBT will transfer across all situations and will be available for the rest of the persons’ life.
+This systemic CBT approach leads to development of skills where any environment or situation can be approached in a flexible and calm way, so that you gain optimum achievement and satisfaction from whatever lifestyle you choose.
+The tools and strategies gained during the CBT will transfer across all situations and will be available to you for the rest of your life.